chartjs/Chart.js/docs/configuration/legend.md

 ## Example

-The following example will create a chart with the legend enabled and turn all of the text red in color.
+The following example will create a chart with the legend enabled and turn all the text red in color.

 ```javascript
 const chart = new Chart(ctx, {